Homepage / Bullion Coins: UK Bullion / UK Queen's Beasts Silver

 The Falcon of the Plantagenets:

-The falcon was first used by Edward III of the House of Plantagenet as his badge, its been since passed to the Queen.
+The Falcon, first used by Edward III of the House of Plantagenet as his badge, has since been passed down to Queen Elizabeth II.

-Edward III chose the symbol to embody his love of 'hawking' which is also known as 'falconry.'
+Edward III chose the symbol to embody his love of hawking, also known as falconry.

-When Henry VII married Elizabeth of York, he united the houses of York and Lancaster, he was known for using the falcon symbol regularly, and it is said to have been a favorite badge of Queen Elizabeth I.
+When Henry VII married Elizabeth of York, he united the houses of York and Lancaster, known for using the falcon symbol regularly, which was also said to be a favorite badge of Queen Elizabeth I.

-The white Falcon holds a shield depicting a white falcon within an open golden ‘fetterlock.’
+The Falcon holds a shield depicting a white falcon within an open golden ‘fetterlock.’

 2020 - The White Lion of Mortimer